AleksandrHovhannisyan/aleksandrhovhannisyan.com/tag/gaming.md

 ---
-layout: tagPage
-title: Blog
+title: "Tag: gaming"
-description: View all of my blog posts tagged with "gaming"
+description: View all of my blog posts tagged with 'gaming.'
 tag: gaming
-customJS: ["blogImage"]
-noindex: true
 ---